Léon Werth: Deposition 1940-1944

 Three years after 33 Days appeared in English, Oxford University Press published the diary Werth wrote when he reached Saint-Amour after his exodus on the roads, sub-titling it "A Secret Diary of Life in Vichy France."
-It is translated by David Ball.
+It is translated and annotated by David Ball.
 Had it not been “secret,” the authorities would have had two reasons for deporting its author to Auschwitz: not only was he Jewish, he was subversive.
 Deposition is his sharply observed, often ironic, almost daily record of life in the French countryside during the Occupation and, at the end, the insurrection during the liberation of Paris.
 If he had stayed there, he might have been one of the 50,000 Jews deported from the city and exterminated.
 Alone in his house, with the habit of writing, no other work, and the obvious impossibility of publishing during the war, he made entries in his diary almost every day: noting what people said, what he saw, and what he heard on the radio and read in the press, often with comments like this:

 “Monsieur de Gaulle (that’s what the paper calls him) and General Catroux have been stripped of their French nationality.”